-Got kids that love football?
-There are lots of great kids’ football schools and clubs in Singapore where children of all ages and levels can hone their skills and techniques – and even progress to playing professionally.
+Wondering which of the kids football clubs in Singapore will work best for you?
+There are a few great kids football schools and clubs where children of all ages and levels can hone their skills and techniques – and even progress to playing professionally.
 Besides making new friends and staying active, children will receive training by top soccer coaches and have the opportunity to take part in competitions.
-Not sure where to get your little one playing football in Singapore?
+Not sure where to get your child playing football in Singapore?
 Here are some of the best football schools and soccer clubs to bookmark.

 Chelsea FC IDC Singapore